American Baptist Association: Formation

-Pioneers amongst the Landmark Baptists included the Rev. Ben M. Bogard (1868–1951) and Rev. Doss N. Jackson (1895–1968).
+Pioneers amongst the Landmark Baptists included the Eld.
+Ben M. Bogard (1868–1951) and Eld.
+Doss N. Jackson (1895–1968).
 These two men were instrumental in their state associations of Arkansas and Texas, respectively.
 The Baptist Missionary Association of Texas was begun in 1900 as a way for sound, Landmark Baptist churches to conduct mission work on a state level away from what was seen as the corruption of the convention board system.
 This was followed by a departure of the Baptist churches in Arkansas from the convention and founding of the Arkansas Baptist State Association in 1902.
 In the year 1905, a nationwide association of Landmark Missionary Baptists was formed.
 It was called the General Association of Baptist Churches.
-On March 4, 1924, the Baptist Missionary Association of Texas joined this association, and the named was changed to the American Baptist Association.
+On December 10, 1924, the Baptist Missionary Association of Texas joined this association, and the named was changed to the American Baptist Association.

 The first interstate missionaries of the General Association (later the ABA) were sent out in 1905.
 They were J.A.
 Scarboro, ministering in Summit, GA, and C.R.
 Powell who was a missionary in Jacksonville, TX.
 The first foreign missionaries were I.N.
 Yohannon, a Jewish missionary to the Jews in Urmia, Persia (present-day Iran); S.M.
 Jureidini serving in Beirut, Syria; Jennie Edwards serving in Cuba; M.M.
 Munger, missionary to Mexico, and the following missionaries to the country of China: M.F.
 Crawford, W.D.
 King, T.J.
 League, Charles Tedder, Blanch Rose Walker, D.W.
 Herring, Alice Herring, L.M.
 Dawes, J.V.
 Dawes, G.P.
 Bostick, T.L.
 Blalock and Wade Bostick.
 Po-Chow, An Hwei, Taian Fu and Chining Chow were also supported as national missionaries in China.